VanemalP/recipe-nutrition-modelling-api/README.md

 MariaDb database settings are in ormconfig.json

-Start local MariaDB server and create new database 'recipes_db'
+Start local MariaDB server and create new database 'recipes_db'.
+Run initial seed with `npm run seed` (it may take a few minutes)

 ----------